Rotem-and-Gilli/Xray2DRR/README.md

 We tried 2 different models for this assiments:
 1. CycleGAN model
-2. CycleGAN+EAD model: To improve the previuse results, we changed Discrimnator B (our DRR descriminator) to Edge Aware Descriminator (EAD).
+2. CycleGAN+EAD model: To improve the previuse results, we changed Discrimnator A (our DRR descriminator) to Edge Aware Descriminator (EAD).
 If you want to activate it, add to your CycleGAN training the folowing parameter: `--discriminator_type new`.

 Here is EAD architure: